October Health – 2025 Report

 What can government do to assist?

-• Implement Financial Education Programs: Introduce nationwide financial literacy campaigns and school curriculums to improve budgeting, saving, and investing skills.
+• Implement Financial Education Programs: Provide accessible financial literacy courses at schools and workplaces to improve money management skills.

-• Enhance Social Safety Nets: Strengthen unemployment benefits, healthcare access, and retirement support to reduce financial anxiety.
+• Enhance Social Safety Nets: Strengthen unemployment benefits, healthcare, and pension schemes to reduce financial insecurity.

 What can businesses do to assist their employees?

-• Offer Financial Education Workshops: Provide sessions on budgeting, saving, debt management, and retirement planning.
+• Offer Financial Education Workshops: Provide sessions on budgeting, saving, investing, and managing debt.

-• Provide Access to Financial Counseling: Partner with financial advisors or services that employees can consult confidentially.
+• Provide Access to Financial Counseling: Partner with financial advisors or offer confidential one-on-one support.

-• Implement Employee Assistance Programs (EAP): Include financial wellness support as part of EAP offerings.
+• Implement Employee Assistance Programs (EAPs): Include financial wellness resources and counseling.

-• Use Digital Tools: Introduce platforms like October for group sessions on financial wellness and interactive content to build financial resilience.
+• Use Digital Tools: Utilize platforms like October for group sessions focused on financial wellness to reduce stigma and increase engagement.